marcelpetrick/codingWithGPT/pythonBrowserTest/README.md

 ## Author

 This project was created by mail@marcelpetrick.it.
-It serves as a test and demonstration of running Pygame applications in the browser.
+It serves as a test and demonstration of running `pygame` applications in the browser.

 ## Purpose